Xilinx/PYNQ/docs/source/8_iop_code.rst

    :align: center

-The SDK GUI can be used to build, debug, and profile your code.
+The SDK GUI can be used to build and debug your code.

 IOP Memory
 ----------

 The IOP instruction and data memory is implemented in a dual port Block RAM, with one port connected to the IOP, and the other to the ARM processor.
 This allows an executable binary file to be written from the ARM (i.e. the Pynq environment) to the IOP instruction memory.
 The IOP can also be reset from Pynq, allowing the IOP to start executing the new program.
-The IOP data memory is also used as a mailbox for communication between the Pynq environment and the IOP.
+The IOP data memory is also used as a mailbox for communication and data exchanges between the Pynq environment and the IOP.

 Memory map
 ----------

-The IOP memory is 32KB ''(0x8000)'' of shared data and instruction memory.
+The IOP memory is 64KB ''(0x10000)'' of shared data and instruction memory.
 Instruction memory for the IOP starts at address 0x0.
 Pynq and the application running on the IOP can write to anywhere in the shared memory space.

 When building the MicroBlaze project, the compiler will only ensure that the application and *allocated* stack and heap fit into the BRAM.
 For communication between the ARM and the MicroBlaze, an additional shared memory space must also be reserved within the MicroBlaze address space.